If you want to move abroad for work, the United States of America should be your number one target.

 Remember, we shared the difference between the two, and we mentioned that if you are already in the US, that is when you will apply for a US work permit.

-Upon approving your application, you can work legally in the USA.
+Upon approval of your application, you will be able to work legally in the USA.

 US work permit requirements